|Distance||577 miles (931 km)|

 Conditions of entry:

-The information above was last checked on 21/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between London and Berlin as this information can change.
+The information above was last checked on 16/05/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between London and Berlin before travelling.

-The current restriction level for your return trip by train from Berlin to London is: Partially open
+The restriction level for your return train to London, United Kingdom from Berlin is: Fully open.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When taking the train to Berlin from London, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
-Your trip can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When departing from London, you have various train station options to start your route from including London Victoria, London Euston and London Kings Cross.
+When arriving in Berlin, you can end your trip in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-Passengers board their train most frequently from London Victoria and travel around 1 mile (s) / 1 km from the city centre to this train station.
+Passengers board their train most frequently from London Victoria and travel around 1.8 miles (2.9 km) from the city centre to this train station.

-Passengers travelling this route most often arrive at Berlin Hbf and need to travel approximately 1 mile (s) / 2 km from the train station to the city centre in Berlin.
+Passengers travelling this route most often arrive at Berlin Hbf and need to travel approximately 3.5 miles (5.6 km) from the train station to the city centre in Berlin.

 Here are some other resources that might have the information you need